andrew-pyle/orange-pi-hadoop-cluster/index.md

 sudo tar xzvf hadoop-2.7.3.tar.gz -C /opt
 ```

-#### 15 April 2017
+###### 15 April 2017

 Let's change the ownership of the Hadoop files to the `hduser` account.
-This will allow the Hadoop processes to make chages to these files without `root` or `sudo` permissions.
+This will allow the Hadoop processes to make chages to these files without being `root` or having `sudo` permissions.

 Change to the `/opt` folder where the Hadoop files are located and change the ownership recursively (changes all files in the folder) to the hduser account and the hadoop group.
 ```bash